mna/trofaf/README.md

 Etc.
 ```

 The three dashes delimit the front matter.
 It must be there, beginning and end.
 Between the dashes, the part before the colon `:` is the key, and after is the value.
 Simple as that.
 Title, Description, Author, Date and Lang are recognized.
-Date **must** be in the yyyy-MM-dd format.
+Valid date formats are *2006-01-02*, *2006-01-02 15h*, *2006-01-02 15:04* or the RCF3339 format (*2013-08-06T17:48:01-05:00*).

 ## License